pilotmoon/PopClip-Extensions/README.md

 - Added `POPCLIP_ACTION_IDENTIFIER` field.
 This is passed to the action script allowing you to use the same script for multiple actions.
 - Added `POPCLIP_FULL_TEXT` field.
 This is always contains the full selected text in cases where `POPCLIP_TEXT` only contains the part of text matched by regex or requirement.
 - Added `Option Value Labels` array so that the options list can show a display name different to option string value itself.
+- Added `Option Description` field to add more information in the UI about an option.
 - `Apps` array is now a single `App` dictionary (since it turns out we hardly ever need to specify more than one app).
 - Shell scripts with the executable bit set can optionally specify their interpreter with a shebang, instead of the `Script Interpreter` field.
 - Removed the `html` requirement since all selections now come with HTML (as above).